SteeltoeOSS/Documentation/api/v4/management/metrics.md

 ### Configure Settings

-The following table describes the settings that you can apply to the observers:
+The following table describes the configuration settings that you can apply to the observers.

->Each setting below must be prefixed with `Management:Metrics:Observer`.
+Each key must be prefixed with `Management:Metrics:Observer`.

 | Key | Description | Default |
 | --- | --- | --- |